 Between the two, Hofmann lays the groundwork for a biting satire about consumerism and globalization gone awry as Pedro and Andres see themselves as victims of a corporate culture that devalues the human experience and embraces homogeneity.
 While they see others thrive in the same environment, the constant drumbeat of the Everfields’ marketing pitch that “paradise is within reach” becomes a taunt for the two, who gradually start to go mad wondering why others don’t see what they do.
 As much success as the company has with its “one size fits all” ethos, Hofmann strives to stand out with “Tiempo Compartido,” injecting his wicked sense of humor into every carefully crafted frame, showing how the pursuit of a dream vacation morphs into a nightmare for Pedro and Andres.

-As the film inspires conversations all over Sundance, where it premiered this weekend, Hoffman shared with us why he was inspired to make “Tiempo Compartido,” shooting a film entirely inside the grounds of a real operational resort and giving audiences a good time, even if the characters on screen aren’t having one.
+After the film inspired conversations all over Sundance, it recently arrived on Netflix and Hoffman shared with us why he was inspired to make “Tiempo Compartido,” shooting a film entirely inside the grounds of a real operational resort and giving audiences a good time, even if the characters on screen aren’t having one.

 Actually, my mom used to sell time shares when I was a child for a little bit, and I lived in one of these massive, all-inclusive hotels for about a year.
 That [experience] stuck with me, that world of time share sales and I thought it would be interesting to make a film that’s [set in] one location and the one location is this massive creepy hotel, like a labyrinth.